ZeusWPI/events/README.md

 You can find each API key in the [example env file](./.env.example).
 If you don't have an API key you should remove the startup of the relevant module inside the [main file](./cmd/api/main.go).

-A more in depth explanation of `Events` can be found in the [internal README.md](/internal/README.md).
+A more in depth explanation of this application can be found in the [internal README.md](/internal/README.md).

 ### Quickstart